wacv-23/TVLAD/README.md

 **(1) ImageNet-pretrained weights for CNNs backbone**

-The ImageNet-pretrained weights for CNNs backbone or the pretrained weights for the whole model.
+The ImageNet-pretrained weights for CNNs backbone or the pretrained weights for the model.

 **(2) initial cluster centers for VLAD layer**